jefeish/why-what-how-to-document_presentation-demo/docs/slides/what.md

 </div>
 <div style="height:75vh; ; border: 0px dashed blue;">
 <div style="font-size: 36px; text-align: justify; width: 60%; margin: 0% 20% 0% 20%;">
-Everything can be documentated!
+Everything can be documented!
 Every commit comment, PR comment, is considered part of your documentation.

 Here is an overview of some general documentation categories.
 </div>